Boyne Island - Tannum Sands

 The employment environment in Boyne Island - Tannum Sands shows above-average strength when compared nationally

-Manufacturing employs 3.2 times the regional average.
-Health care & social assistance employs 10.8% locally, below Rest of Qld's 16.1%.
-Over Sep 2024-Sep 2025, employment increased by 0.9%, labour force by 1.3%, raising unemployment by 0.4 percentage points.
-Statewide in Queensland, as of 25-Nov-25, employment decreased by 0.01% with an unemployment rate of 4.2%.
-National forecasts project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Boyne Island - Tannum Sands' employment mix suggests local job growth could be around 5.3% in five years and 11.8% in ten years, though this is a simplified extrapolation.
+Manufacturing employs a high proportion at 3.2 times the regional level, while health care & social assistance employs 10.8%, below Rest of Qld's 16.1%.
+Employment opportunities appear limited locally based on Census data.
+Over September 2024 to September 2025, employment increased by 0.9% and labour force grew by 1.3%, raising the unemployment rate by 0.4 percentage points.
+In contrast, Rest of Qld saw employment rise by 1.7%, labour force grow by 2.1%, and unemployment rise by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Boyne Island - Tannum Sands' employment mix suggests local employment should increase by 5.3% over five years and 11.8% over ten years, though this is a simple extrapolation for illustrative purposes only and does not account for localized population projections.

 Frequently Asked Questions - Employment